 What are Jute Leaves?

-Jute leaves (Corchorus olitorius) are a green leafy vegetable that have a host of benefits and can be eaten in so many different ways.
+Jute leaves (Corchorus olitorius) are a green leafy vegetable that has a host of benefits and can be eaten in so many different ways.

 They come from a fibrous plant, known as Jute plant.
 The stem of a jute plant is commonly spun into strong, coarse threads, but the leaves are highly nutritious and consumed in many parts of the world.

-Many believe jute leaves are native to Egypt and is thus referred to as Egyptian Spinach, although it is popular in parts of Africa, Asia, and the Middle East.
+Many believe jute leaves are native to Egypt and are thus referred to as Egyptian Spinach, although it is popular in parts of Africa, Asia, and the Middle East.

 The many names of Jute leaves